apache/pekko-persistence-jdbc/docs/src/main/paradox/custom-dao.md

 ## Snapshot selection criteria

 Snapshot loading and criteria-based deletion use `SnapshotDao.snapshotForCriteria` and `SnapshotDao.deleteByCriteria`.
-Implementations must apply all four bounds in `SnapshotSelectionCriteria`: `minSequenceNr`, `maxSequenceNr`, `minTimestamp`, and `maxTimestamp`.
+Both built-in snapshot DAOs apply all four bounds in `SnapshotSelectionCriteria`: `minSequenceNr`, `maxSequenceNr`, `minTimestamp`, and `maxTimestamp`.
 Bounds are inclusive, and both the sequence number and timestamp must match.
 Loading returns the matching snapshot with the highest sequence number; deletion removes only matching snapshots for the requested persistence ID.
 An empty interval matches no snapshots.
-Both built-in snapshot DAOs support these criteria.

 The existing upper-bound methods remain available.
-The default implementations of the criteria methods delegate to those methods when both minimum bounds are zero, preserving existing custom DAO behavior for those requests.
-For nonzero minimum bounds, the defaults return a failed future with `UnsupportedOperationException`.
-Custom DAOs must override the criteria methods to support these requests.
-In particular, a bounded delete must not fall back to an upper-bound-only delete, which could remove snapshots outside the interval.
+The default `snapshotForCriteria` implementation delegates to those methods and post-filters their result against all bounds, preserving safe recovery for existing custom DAOs.
+It may return no snapshot when timestamps are not ordered by sequence number even if an older snapshot matches.
+The default `deleteByCriteria` implementation preserves the previous upper-bound deletion behavior and may delete snapshots below a minimum bound, including when the interval is empty.
+Custom DAOs should override both criteria methods to query all four bounds directly, as the built-in DAOs do.

+Subclasses of a built-in snapshot DAO that override its upper-bound methods must also override `snapshotForCriteria` and `deleteByCriteria` if they need to apply custom loading or deletion behavior.
+Criteria-based operations in the built-in DAOs execute their four-bound queries directly.

 For more information please review the two default implementations `org.apache.pekko.persistence.jdbc.dao.bytea.journal.ByteArrayJournalDao` and `org.apache.pekko.persistence.jdbc.dao.bytea.snapshot.ByteArraySnapshotDao` or the demo custom DAO example from the [demo-akka-persistence](https://github.com/dnvriend/demo-akka-persistence-jdbc) site.